 Ledger Nano X Price

-The Ledger Nano X is currently priced at $150 (£136).
-Some reviews consider this price a bit high, and it has gone up recently.
-However, Ledger regularly runs promotions for their devices which you can check out over on our deals and promotions page.
+The Ledger Nano X is currently priced at $149.00.
+Some reviews consider this price a bit high, which has increased recently.
+However, Ledger regularly runs promotions for their devices, which you can check out on our deals and promotions page.

-You can also make savings by purchasing bundles, which you can then use as additional or backup devices.
+You can also save money by purchasing bundles, which you can use as additional or backup devices.

 Ledger Nano X Discount Code

 If you’re interested in purchasing a Ledger Nano X, or any other Ledger product, they regularly run promotions where you can pick up some great deals.
 Ledger offers their biggest discounts during Black Friday and Cyber Monday.
 In 2021, you could have saved a massive 45%, and we expect Ledger to run similar deals this year.

 Ledger Nano X Alternatives

 Given the range of hardware wallets on the market, it’s important to compare the Ledger Nano X with other devices.
 Let’s look at how Ledger Nano X compares against the Nano S and competitors, the Trezor Model T, BitBox02 and Keeve.